katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ```

 ### Determine if the app does have the permission to show local notifications
-If the permission has been granted through the user can be retrieved through the `notification.local.hasPermission` interface.<br/>
+If the permission has been granted through the user it can be retrieved through the `notification.local.hasPermission` interface.<br/>
 The method takes a callback function as its argument which will be called with a boolean value.
-Optional the scope of the callback function ca be defined through a second argument.
+Optional: the scope of the callback function can be defined through a second argument.

-#### Further informations
+#### Further information
-- The method is supported on each platform, however its only relevant for iOS8 and above.
+- The method is supported on each platform, however it's only relevant for iOS8 and above.

 ```javascript
 window.plugin.notification.local.hasPermission(function (granted) {